top of page

 Until you face your new reality—both inwardly (what your heart actually feels) and outwardly (what your life now looks like)—you can’t step into healing or rebuilding.

-This isn’t about wallowing and getting stuck, remember.
+When I say, "let it break your heart," it isn’t about wallowing and getting stuck, remember.
+It's about genuinely acknowledging and feeling the loss of your husband.
 Because even if you can't sense it, the reality you are accepting does contain HOPE!

 This is about telling yourself the truth so God can begin to do something with it.